Plan your visit

 *Would you like free admission?
 Click here to become a member!
 Note: You may also apply your day-of-visit admission fees towards your membership when you purchase your membership during your visit.

-If you would like to email any of our staff, please click here to go to our Contact Us page.
+Email: If you would like to email any of our staff, please click here for our Contact Us page.

 We encourage everyone to ride their bike, take public transit or carpool to visit us.